matt-FFFFFF/golang-hack-beginner/docs/Welcome.md

 Before the start of the hack, it is highly recommended to review the pre-req's below.
 Please make sure you have your machine setup before the hack begins.

-We ask that everyone participating in the hack to have completed the [Golang tour:](https://tour.golang.org/welcome/1)
+We ask that everyone participating in the hack to have completed the [Golang tour:](https://tour.golang.org/welcome/1)   It is highly recommended that you complete the exercises in the tour to better understand the concepts as you will be using them in the hack.

 We have outlined some tools/software that you will need to complete the challenges.